aws-amplify/aws-sdk-android/README.md

         #sqs
         !com.amazonaws.services.sqs.**,

-As you can see, these lines tell ProGuard it is allowed to remove the code associated with the services.
+These lines tell ProGuard that it is allowed to remove the code associated with the services.
 So, if you want to use any of these services, you just need to comment out (or remove) the lines associated with that service.

-For example, if you want to use s3, you would change the section from above to
+For example, if you want to use S3, you would change the section above to

         #s3
         #!com.amazonaws.services.s3.**,
         #!com.amazonaws.mobileconnectors.s3.**,

-Note that if you want to use ddb mapper you will need to also include ddb.
-Also, if you want to use Cognito Sync you will have to include it separately since it is not part of this repo (due to licensing).
+Note that if you want to use the DynamoDB Object Mapper (dynamodbmapper) you will need to also include ddb.
+Also, if you want to use Cognito Sync, you will have to include it separately since it is not part of this repo.

 #### Compiling